matteoferla/DnD-battler/README.md

 Encounter includes the following method:
-    battle(reset=1) does a single battle (after a reset of values if asked). it calls a few other fuctions such as roll_for_initiative() go_to_war(rounds=1000) performs many battles and gives the team results verbosity (verbose=1) is optional.
-And will be hopefully be written out of the code.
+    battle(reset=1) does a single battle (after a reset of values if asked). it calls a few other fuctions such as roll_for_initiative() go_to_war(rounds=1000) performs many battles and gives the team results

 There is some code messiness resulting from the unclear distinction between Encounter and Creature object, namely a Creature interacting with another is generally a Creature method, while a Creature searching across the list of Creatures in the Encounter is an Encounter method.